Amanster23/WEB250-Aman-Malik/README.md

 ## Assignment 10

 In this session, I started to learn about MongoDB and Redis.
 MongoDB is a document database that stores data in JSON-like documents.
 It supports arrays and nested objects as values.
 Redis also can be used to store JSON data.
 It has a few drawbacks, but it is another option for Redis to store data.
 After testing them both out, I am leaning towards MongoDB.
 I am still trying to figure it all out, but so far I have gotten some data to display on my local host page.
 There is still more I have to do, but I am looking forward to the challenge.

+## Assignment 11

+In this session, we started to learn about cookies and sessions.
+A cookie is a piece of data stored on users computer/web browser by the web browser.
+A session is a series of related browser requests that come from the same client during a certain time period.
+Cookies are stored on your computer by websites via the browser.
+When you revisit a site, the browser sends those cookies to that site so that the site can serve you customized information based on your previous activity on the site.
+During the assignment, I started to understand a little more with the use of the example code.
+I am still working on it, but I am excited to figure it all out.